andrewlin0/Car-Crash-Severity/report.md

 ## Conclusion

 ### 6.1 Concluding Thoughts
   In this project, I aimed to develop a model that would help people see how severe a crash would be if they get in one under certain circumstances.
 Through feature selection I used ADDRTYPE, COLLISIONTYPE, ROADCOND, LIGHTCOND, PERSONCOUNT, and VEHCOUNT.
 Then I did feature extraction and made a new variable called veh_per_pep, which is supposed to be the ratio of vehicles to people.
 The final model used the encoded versions of ADDRTYPE, COLLISIONTYPE, ROADCOND, and LIGHTCOND and the new feature veh_per_pep.
+The type of model that I decided would be best is a Logistic Regression model.
 This model can be a starting point to develop a way to inform people about the severity of a crash they could be in.
+Since it is a Logistic Regression, it can give probabilities about the different types of severity possibilities to be displayed on a screen.